Ultrasound (Diagnostic Medical Sonography)

 - Prerequisites for the Program are:

-The DMS Program accepts a class in the Fall of every year.
-The next class will begin in August 2019.
+The DMS Program accepts a class once per year.
+The next class will begin in January 2022.

 - Must include all documents.